From result to counselling schedule - Latest updates on JEE Mains, JEE Advanced, NEET, SET, MHT-CET, VITEEE, MET, KCET, APEAMCET, CUCET and other entrance exams

 MHT-CET

-The State CET Cell is likely to release the MHT CET 2021 result by October 28.
+The State CET Cell has released the MHT CET 2021 result.
 The counselling is likely to begin in the first week of November.

 MHT CET 2021 exam was conducted from September 20 to October 1, 2021.
 The re-exam was held on October 9 and 10 for candidates who missed appearing for it due to heavy rains.